"The one thing all the great singers and musicians have in common is that they are all completely individual" Martin Carthy MBE.

 Individual Stories ...
 We can only make our own music if we are able to tell our own individual stories.
 The smallest spark of inspiration can be the beginning of a great tune if we are open to the possibility.
 Music should be a strand that runs through our lives and relates to our everyday activites, which is why we see cooking and eating together as such an integral part of the summer school.

-Rob plays with Leveret among many others.
+Rob plays with Leveret as well as many other artists.
 He's an inventive concertina player, multi-instrumentalist, composer and teacher who has led numerous workshops and courses, and is widely regarded as an inspiring and supportive teacher.

 Miranda is a fiddle and viola player and teacher.
 She is a founder member of Methera and has been involved in countless EAC Summer Schools as both a tutor & a student.